nixworks/public/news/2009/11/29/README.md

 President Obiang tells Al Jazeera his leadership is unchallenged ahead of election.

 ### [ A United States Senate report states that Osama bin Laden was "within grasp" of the United States Army in Tora Bora in December 2001. ](/news/2009/11/29/a-united-states-senate-report-states-that-osama-bin-laden-was-within-grasp-of-the-united-states-army-in-tora-bora-in-december-2001.md)
-_Context: Osama bin Laden, Tora Bora, U.S. soldiers, United States, United States Senate, within grasp_
+_Context: Osama bin Laden, Tora Bora, U.S., U.S. soldiers, United States Senate, within grasp_

 ### [ British scientists at the University of East Anglia, who are criticised, say they will publish their figures in full. ](/news/2009/11/29/british-scientists-at-the-university-of-east-anglia-who-are-criticised-say-they-will-publish-their-figures-in-full.md)
 Latest environmental news, features and updates.
 Pictures, video and more.